phbouchet/ViT-pytorch/README.md

 ```

 ## Results
 The model was trained and evaluated on the Hymenoptera dataset, for classification of images of ants or bees for a total of 25 epochs, with a batch size of 10.
 It was trained on a NVIDIA GeForce GTX 1650 GPU, with 4GB of VRAM.
 The specific model configs for each experiment can be found in the `experiment/` folder.
+The "Pretrain" column in this table refers to if this model was instantiated with the imagenet21k pre-train + imagenet2012 fine-tuning weights.

 |    Model     |  Pretrain   | Resolution |   Accuracy    |    F1-score    |    AUC    |  time   |
 |:------------:|:-----------:|:----------:|:-------------:|:--------------:|:---------:|:-------:|